bbauska/JS-Basics-Unlock/README.md

 complex webpage layouts.

-Unlike many other programming languages, JavaScript executes on the client\'s browser, providing an immediate response to user actions without needing to communicate with the server for every operation.
+Unlike many other programming languages, JavaScript executes on the client&#39;s browser, providing an immediate response to user actions without needing to communicate with the server for every operation.
 This client-side execution capability makes JavaScript a key player in creating seamless and dynamic user experiences on the web.